History of the Middle East: Timurid conquest of western Asia (1370—1405)

+15th century

+Fall of Constantinople (1453)

+The Ottomans conquered almost all of Anatolia and the Balkans in the late 14th century, forcing Constantinople into vassalage and then fighting the Hungarians.
+In 1422, Ottoman sultan Murad II besieged Constantinople, but stopped to deal with another rebellion in the Ottoman Empire.
+In 1444, Murad suffered a defeat in the Balkans, prompting him to abdicate his throne to his son, Mehmed II.
+In 1446, Murad returned to being the sultan, and remained as such until he died in 1451, again succeeded by Mehmed.

+By the 1450s, a weakened Byzantine Empire had lost much of its territory in wars with the Balkan states and Roman Catholic armies.
+The population of Constantinople, weakened by two centuries of sporadic raids, had dropped in population from 400,000 in the 12th century to 40,000 to 50,000.
+Mehmed planned to finish Murad's goal of conquering the city, and in 1452, he made peace with Hungary and Venice.
+In April 1453, he led an army to Constantinople, and besieged the city.
+In May, the city fell to the Ottomans, ending the Roman Empire after 1500 years of continuous existence.

+16th to 17th centuries

-By the early 15th century, a new power had arisen in western Anatolia, the Ottoman Empire.
-Ottoman khans, who in 1453 captured the Christian Byzantine capitol of Constantinople and made themselves sultans.
-The Mamluks held the Ottomans out of the Middle East for a century, but in 1514 Selim the Grim began the systematic Ottoman conquest of the region.
-Syria was occupied in 1516 and Egypt in 1517, extinguishing the Mameluk line.
+By the early 15th century, the Ottomans had become the region's largest power.
+The Mamluks held them out of the lower Middle East for a century, but in 1514 Selim the Grim began the Ottoman conquest of the region.
+Syria was occupied in 1516 and Egypt in 1517, extinguishing the Mamluk line.
 Iraq was conquered almost in 40 years from the Iranian Safavids, who were successors of the Aq Qoyunlu.

-The Ottomans united the whole region under one ruler for the first time since the reign of the Abbasid caliphs of the 10th century, and they kept control of it for 400 years, despite brief intermissions created by the Iranian Safavids and Afsharids.
+The Ottomans united the whole region under one ruler for the first time since the reign of the Abbasid caliphs of the 10th century, and they kept control of it for 400 years, despite brief intermissions created by the Safavids and Afsharids.
 By this time the Ottomans also held Greece, the Balkans, and most of Hungary, setting the new frontier between east and west far to the north of the Danube.
 Regions such as Albania and Bosnia saw many conversions to Islam, but Ottoman Europe was not culturally absorbed into the Muslim world.

-Rivalry with the West

-By 1699, the Ottomans had been driven out of Hungary, Poland-Lithuania and parts of the western Balkans in the Great Turkish War.
+By 1699, the Ottomans had been driven out of Hungary, the Polish—Lithuanian Commonwealth, and parts of the western Balkans in the Great Turkish War.
 In the Great Divergence, Europe had overtaken the Muslim world in wealth, population and technology.
-(Some historians argue that science had already been in decline in the Muslim world since the 14th century while other argue that sciences still continued until the 17th century.)
-The industrial revolution and growth of capitalism magnified the divergence, and from 1768 to 1918, the Ottomans gradually lost territory.
+Some historians argue that science had already been in decline in the Muslim world since the 14th century while other argue that sciences still continued until the 17th century.
+The Industrial Revolution and growth of capitalism magnified the divergence, and from 1768 to 1918, the Ottomans gradually lost territory.

+18th century

+Nader Shah

+Nader Shah has been described as "the last great Asiatic military conqueror".
+Following his assassination in 1747, his empire quickly disintegrated, and Iran fell into a civil war.